 To keep Gmail efficient and accounts safe, Google limits the number of messages you can receive.
 If your account receives many automated messages, it's more likely your account will reach the message limit.

-If an account reaches the limit, a user cannot receive any new email and may experience general account degradation, such as slow searching.
-All incoming messages are bounced or deferred back to the sender.
+When an account reaches the limit, you can't receive any new messages.
+The account might also have general problems, for example slow searching.
+Any new incoming messages bounce back to the sender.

 How long does a suspension last?

-If an account reaches a receiving limit, the restriction on receiving new mail typically lasts for about 24 hours.
-After this period, receiving limits are automatically reset and the user can resume receiving mail.
-After an account is reset, a user cannot recover any messages sent to the account during the restricted period.
+If an account reaches a receiving limit, the restriction on getting new mail typically lasts for about 24 hours.
+After 24 hours, receiving limits are automatically reset and the account can get mail.
+When an account is reset, messages sent to the account during the restricted period can't be recovered.

-- Send message logs and automated emails to Google Groups.
-Using Groups, you can use a web interface to read very large or frequently mailed announcements that quickly hit the receiving limits of your email account.
-Sending automated emails to a Groups account will reduce the receiving load on your email account and allow you to take advantage of the receiving limits for both email and Groups.
+To avoid reaching the receiving limit, send message logs and automated emails to Google Groups.
+Use Groups to read large or frequently mailed announcements.
+Using Groups helps avoid going over the receiving limits for your Gmail account.
+Sending automated emails to a Groups account reduces the number of messages sent to your email account.
+Using Groups lets you take advantage of the receiving limits for both email and Groups.

-- Avoid using catch-all accounts.
 Spammers often try to guess email addresses in your domain.
 When they guess incorrectly, the spam is delivered to the catch-all address.
-The high mail volume can quickly exceed the Gmail receiving limits.
+The high mail volume can quickly reach Gmail’s limits.